SohailArsenal10/FolderComparisonTool/README.md

 Compare two folders simultaneously, making it easy to analyze differences between file collections.

 2. Smart Comparison
-Advanced comparison algorithm that identifies missing and extra files between the two folders.4
+Advanced comparison algorithm that identifies missing and extra files between the two folders.

 3. Detailed Results
 Clear presentation of results showing which files are missing or extra in each folder.